 How Do You Acquire the Funds?

-There are many ways to generate start-up capital, and while applying for a traditional bank loan is one option, we believe most new businesses are better served by working capital loans.
-But what are working capital loans and how can they help your business?
-These types of loans are highly advantageous, as they help you plan for unpredictable revenue, ensuring you can meet costs for your business’ daily operations.
+There are many ways to generate start-up capital, and while applying for traditional bank funding is one option, we believe most new businesses are better served by working capital funding.
+But what are working capital funding and how can they help your business?
+These types of funding are highly advantageous, as they help you plan for unpredictable revenue, ensuring you can meet costs for your business’ daily operations.

-When it comes to small business funding vs big banks small business loans are a more convenient option, as traditional funders are often less flexible in their requirements.
-In contrast, our services at SharpShooter Funding are more convenient because we offer all kinds of loans for people starting new businesses that are looking to cover their bases.
-When you apply for a loan online with SharpShooter, you can expect quicker approval times, a simple application process, favorable payment terms, as well as more possibilities for your business.
+When it comes to small business funding vs big banks small business funding are a more convenient option, as traditional funders are often less flexible in their requirements.
+In contrast, our services at SharpShooter Funding© are more convenient because we offer all kinds of funding for people starting new businesses that are looking to cover their bases.
+When you apply for funding online with SharpShooter, you can expect quicker approval times, a simple application process, favorable payment terms, as well as more possibilities for your business.

 To get into specifics, traditional banks have an approval rating somewhere between 13% and 20%.
-With our online loan application process, our approval rates are much higher, ranging between 61% and 64%.
-You can also expect your application to be approved within 24 hours or less, whereas big banks can take months to approve your loan.
+With our online funding application process, our approval rates are much higher, ranging between 61% and 64%.
+You can also expect your application to be approved within 24 hours or less, whereas big banks can take months to approve your funding.

 Big banks are also more rigid in their repayment options, while ours cater to small businesses and their needs.
 We also value the customer service process, which is why our expert team offers specialized funding products specific to your company.